Brad Jacobs: 2008–2022: Northern Ontario

 Following their Olympic success, the Jacobs rink once again made it to the Brier in 2015.
-After posting a 10-1 round robin record in first place, they won the 1 vs. 2 game sending them to the finals against the defending Brier champions, Team Canada (skipped by Pat Simmons), which they lost.
-Later in the season the Jacobs rink won their first career Grand Slam event, winning the 2015 Players' Championship.
+After posting a 10-1 round robin record in first place, they won the 1 vs. 2 game, sending them to the final against the defending Brier champions, Team Canada (skipped by Pat Simmons), which they lost.
+Later in the season the Jacobs rink won their first career Grand Slam event, the 2015 Players' Championship.
 At the 2016 Tim Hortons Brier, the Jacobs rink once again tore through the round robin, going undefeated to finish in first place.
 However, they ran into trouble in the playoffs, losing to Newfoundland and Labrador in the 1 vs. 2 game and to Alberta in the semifinals.
 They did rebound in the bronze medal game, defeating Manitoba to finish third overall.

 The 2016-17 season would be the best to date for the Jacobs rink on the World Curling Tour, winning two slams, the 2016 Boost National and the 2017 Humpty's Champions Cup.
-At the 2017 Tim Hortons Brier, the team would once again make the playoffs, after posting an 8-3 round robin record.
+At the 2017 Tim Hortons Brier, the team once again made the playoffs, after posting an 8-3 round robin record.
 However, they lost both of their playoff games, settling for fourth place.

-Jacobs played in the 2017 Canadian Olympic Curling Trials attempting to head to the Olympics again, but his team would finish with a disappointing 3-5 record, missing the playoffs.
+Jacobs played in the 2017 Canadian Olympic Curling Trials, attempting to head to the Olympics again, but his team finished with a disappointing 3-5 record, missing the playoffs.
 The team again represented Northern Ontario at the 2018 Tim Hortons Brier, making it to the playoffs with an 8-3 record, but lost to Alberta's Brendan Bottcher rink in the 3 vs. 4 game.

 The next season, the Jacobs rink won the 2018 Tour Challenge Grand Slam event.
 A month later, the team won the 2018 Canada Cup, their first Canada Cup title, defeating Kevin Koe's rink in the final.
-The team had Marc Kennedy playing third, filling in for Ryan Fry, who is on sabbatical following unsportsmanlike behaviour and excessive drinking at the 2018 Red Deer Curling Classic.

-The team once again represented Northern Ontario at the 2019 Tim Hortons Brier.
-The team went 9-2 in the round robin and championship round combined.
-Jacobs lost the 1vs2 game to Kevin Koe and the semifinal to Brendan Bottcher resulting in the team getting the bronze medal.
+The team had Marc Kennedy playing third, filling in for Ryan Fry, who was on sabbatical following unsportsmanlike behaviour and excessive drinking at the 2018 Red Deer Curling Classic.
+The team once again represented Northern Ontario at the 2019 Tim Hortons Brier, going 9-2 in the round robin and championship round combined.
+Jacobs lost the 1 vs. 2 game to Kevin Koe and the semifinal to Brendan Bottcher resulting in the bronze medal.